 These are different from the tweezers I’m familiar with — the tension is opposite.

 With most tweezers, you squeeze to grasp something.
-But these tweezers start out in a pinched position and you squeeze to open them.
+But reverse action tweezers start out in a pinched position and you squeeze to open them.

 This is great for holding small things for any amount of time, because once you squeeze them to open and grasp your item, you can relax the grip and let the tweezers close and hold the item.

 I’m glad I found them, because I would have never known about this difference!